ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 - Advantage with Brewers Supplies
 - Proficient with battleaxe, handaxe, light hammer, and warhammer
 - Proficient with light and medium armor
+- Proficient with simple weapons, hand crossbows, longswords, rapiers, and shortswords
+- Proficient with trumpet, bag pipes, and percussion instruments
 -
 # Stats
 - Proficiency Bonus - (+2)